Fairy Diddle

 ★ "Fairy diddle" is one of those mountain names blending folklore and nature.
 It evokes something tiny, quick, and elusive.
 Great example of Appalachian wildlife vocabulary. ★

-Recorded in the Dictionary of American Regional English and Appalachian word lists as a regional name for the Southern flying squirrel (Glaucomys volans) and sometimes chipmunks.
-Reflects the region’s tradition of whimsical animal names.
+Listed in Appalachian word lists as a regional name for the Southern flying squirrel (Glaucomys volans) and sometimes chipmunks.
+It reflects the region’s tradition of whimsical animal names.

 Still heard today among older speakers and naturalists in Appalachia.
 Outside the region it’s rarely recognized but is beloved in local folklore and children’s nature lore.